+Denver, Colorado 80246-1530

+The Discharge Monitoring Report paper and electronic forms shall be filled out accurately and completely in accordance with the requirements of this permit and the instructions on the forms; and signed by an authorized person as identified in Part I.K.1.

-J. DEFINITIONS
+DEFINITIONS

 The definitions below are intended strictly for clarification purposes, and may not contain the full legal definition as per regulation.
 For the purposes of this permit:

-Applicable Construction Activity: Construction activities with land disturbance (surface disturbing and associated activities) of one or more acres, or disturbing less than one acre if that construction activity is part of a larger common plan of development or sale that would disturb, or has disturbed one or more acres, unless excluded in Part I.E.3.c.i.
+Applicable Construction Activity: Construction activities with land disturbance (surface disturbing and associated activities) of one or more acres, or disturbing less than one acre if that construction activity is part of a larger common plan of development or sale that would disturb, or has disturbed one or more acres, unless excluded in Part I.E.3.a.i(C).
 Applicable construction activities include the land disturbing activity and all activities and materials associated with the construction site and located at, or contiguous to, the land disturbing activities.

+Applicable Development Site: sites that result in land disturbance of greater than or equal to one acre, including sites less than one acre that are part of a larger common plan of development or sale, unless excluded below.
+Applicable development sites include all new development and redevelopment sites for which permanent water quality control measures were required in accordance with an MS4 permit.

 Base Design Standard: The minimum design standard for new and redevelopment before applying exclusions or alternative standards.